tommy-gilligan/rp235x-nokia-3310/README.md

-# RP235x Nokia 3310 Adapter Board
+# Brique: RP235x Nokia 3310 Adapter Board

 This started as a cute "what if?":